Dr. Kelly Brett - Sport Medicine Physician BSc, MD, CCFP (SEM), Dip Sport Med (CASEM)

 Dr. Cory Wowk - Sport Medicine Physician MD, CCFP, Dip Sport Med

-His team based highlights as physician include: Team physician 2017-18 Team Canada World Junior Men’s Hockey Team, Okotoks Dawgs 2017 baseball team, 2016 Hockey Canada Men's World Championship Under 18 team and the 2014 Hockey Canada Men's World Under 17 teams.
+His highlights as physician include: 2017-18 Gold Medal Hockey Canada World Junior Men’s Team Physician, Okotoks Dawgs Team Physician, Hockey Canada Men's National Para Ice Hockey Team Physician, 2016 Hockey Canada Men's World Championship Under 18 team and the 2014 Hockey Canada Men's World Under 17 teams.
 He has worked with various other local teams in the past as well.

 Credentials: Canadian Academy of Sports and Exercise Medicine, Diploma in Sports and Exercise Medicine; Doctor of Medicine (MD), University of Calgary; Certification in Family Medicine, University of Calgary; Bachelor of Education (with Distinction), University of Alberta